 Email or text clients when you run a retail promotion.

-These are just some of the change you can make so that shopping in your spa or massage practice becomes as satisfying as making a purchase online today.
-Brick and mortar shopping is still in.
+These are just some of the changes you can make so that shopping in your spa or massage practice becomes as satisfying as making a purchase online today.
+Brick and mortar shopping are still in.
 Just make sure it’s “in your establishment.”